127 related texts · 12 related myths · Page 2 of 3

 We catch a glimpse of it, not from the Bible itself in this case, but from an ancient letter – The Letter of Aristeas.
 This fascinating text, though not part of the core biblical c...

 A demon without a head was brought before Solomon.
-It had all the limbs of a man — arms, legs, torso — but where the head should have been, there was nothing.
-Just a stump above th...
+It had all the limbs of a man, arms, legs, torso.
+But where the head should have been, there was nothing.
+Just a stump above the ...

-According to Legends of the Jews, that's precisely what happened to Abraham.
-The story goes that the archangel Michael, under divine command, took Abraham on a whirlwind tour high ...
+Legends of the Jews (Ginzberg) turns to Abraham Views Earth And Heaven.
+The story goes that the archangel Michael, under divine command, took Abraham on a whirlwind tour high above...

 The one of immense suffering.
 But before the trials, before the boils and the agonizing questions, Job was a leader.
 A judge.
 And according to the legends, he knew how to wield pow...